 The federal government of India has directed TV channels not to screen an ad from a life insurance firm calling girl children a burden.

+laws.
 ‘It is disgraceful that such a relic of religious savagery has survived into the twenty-first century’, said Keith Porteous Wood, executive director of the National Secular Society (1).
 Quite right, too.
-Good riddance to the ‘savage’ laws which, in
+Good riddance to the ‘savage’ laws

 Yet this week, not seven days later, a tiny group of Christians – one might even call them a ‘sect of Christians’ – managed to get a series of adverts banned on the basis that it was offensive to Christianity.

-ghd-enabled hairstyles praying, carrying candles, and wearing lingerie as they clasped rosary beads to their bosoms in a state of supplication.
-Most of the complaints were from Christians, including one from the Archdeacon of Liverpool, The Venerable
+women with ghd-enabled hairstyles praying, carrying candles, and wearing lingerie as they clasped rosary beads to their bosoms in a state of supplication.
+Most of the complaints were from Christians, including one from the Archdeacon of

 In summary?
 Blasphemy is dead!
 Long live blasphemy!